utkarsh-2033/Admin-Dashboard-SocialMediaApp-Next.js-/README.md

 # Admin Dashboard

 ## Overview This project is an Admin Dashboard built using React and Next.js.
-It features various metrics and charts to help administrators monitor and manage different aspects of the
+It features various metrics and charts to help administrators monitor and manage different aspects

 ## Features
 - Dashboard: Key metrics and charts.